EldarKarahasanovic/myPVHomeAssistant/CONTRIBUTING.md

 # Contributing to my-PV Home Assistant integration

-Thank you for your interest in contributing to [Project Name]!
+Thank you for your interest in contributing to my-PV Home Assistant integration!
 These guidelines will help you make contributions smoothly and effectively.

 ## How to Contribute